On Willpower

 Practicing emotional control (such as not swearing in front of your kids) does not strengthen willpower.

 However, changing a habitual behavior does.
 That doesn’t mean one shouldn’t practice emotional control, because without it a civilized society would hardly be possible.
 What it means is that we should focus on creating good habits.
 The best habits are ones that lead to “spillover”.
-One of the most effective of these are things like: making our bed in the morning, or exercising daily.
+Spillover means they create benefits in other, seemingly unrelated, areas of life.

 A Few Tips On Growing Your Willpower Muscles

-• Rest or eat a snack before facing a situation that will deplete you (creating a wedding registry, or buying a new car – salesman take advantage of the fact that making decisions taxes you!)
+- Rest or eat a snack before facing a situation that will deplete you.
+Times you’ll be making a lot of decisions, such as creating a baby shower registry, or buying a new car.
+Salesman know that making decisions taxes you and use this fact to their advantage!

-• Create routines and habits that make it easy to do positive things and hard to do negative ones (don’t buy junk food – keeping it out of your house makes it harder to eat, put your exercise clothing on first thing in the morning so you’re more likely to exercise, get an accountability partner, freeze your credit cards, block social media or other timewasting websites with software, etc)
+- Create routines and habits that make it easy to do positive things and hard to do negative ones.
+Don’t buy junk food – keeping it out of your house makes it harder to eat.
+Put your exercise clothing on first thing in the morning so you’re more likely to exercise.
+Get an accountability partner.
+Freeze your credit cards.
+Block social media or other timewasting apps.
+Use apps that automatically withdraw money from your checking account to save and invest for you.
+Two of these that I use are the Stash investing app and the Digit savings app.

 Another helpful book on willpower and self discipline:

 This book is excellent because it takes the science of Willpower and breaks it down into daily disciplines.
-Making bite size changes are more sustainable – research shows they stick better.
+Bite size changes are more sustainable for many of us.
+They stick better because we’re able to make room for them in our lives gradually.

 The beginning of the book encourages you to tackle one “mega project” that’s been nagging at you.
 Instead of trying to complete it all at once and getting discouraged, however, you break it down into baby steps.

 I enjoyed this book’s motivational but not preachy tone.
-Crystal has a way of inspiring you without being condescending. ;-)
+Crystal has a way of inspiring you without being condescending.
+Check it out and learn how to harness the magic of willpower to change your life and help you meet your important goals!

 Thank you very much for this giveaway.